ReactiveDrop/reactivedrop_public_src/README.md

 * First commit only adds unmodified content files.
 You can get them from the Alien Swarm: Reactive Drop game folder
 * Second commit introduces your modifications to both content files and, if necessary, source code

 This way we will be able to see which changes did you introduce to the content files.

+### How to submit changes ###

+Changes can be submitted as pull requests.

+A pull request should be as granular as possible and only change one thing at a time.
+If changes are related or more complex, it would be good to start a discussion on how to approach this, before making a change to ensure it can be merged.

 ### LICENSE ###
 Alien Swarm SDK Copyright(c) Valve Corp.
 Valve did not explicitly specify a licence for Alien Swarm SDK but it is most likely similar to SOURCE 1 SDK LICENSE https://github.com/ValveSoftware/source-sdk-2013/blob/master/LICENSE
 If you would like to use the SDK for a commercial purpose, please contact Valve at sourceengine@valvesoftware.com.

 ### CONTRIBUTING ###